 Our rendering approach is a GPU based ray-casting algorithm.
 We use one color channel per style.
 During the evaluation of each style we do one texture lookup per sample.
-The styles are blended from the background style to the top most layer.
+The styles are composited from the background style to the top most layer.
 Our approach runs with interactive frame rates on a GeForce 8800GTX graphics card.
-We measured the average frame rates for the datasets shown in the result images with a sample distance of 0.5 and a viewport size of $800 \times$ 600.
-The average frame rate for the dataset of size $256 \times 256 \times 166$ shown in Figure 10 was 9fps.
-For the engine block dataset of size $256 \times 256 \times 256$ shown in Figure 9 we achieved an average of 7fps.
-However using a less transparent opacity transfer function for the same settings resulted in an average frame rate of 20fps.
-For the monkey atlas dataset of size $256 \times 256 \times 62$ shown in Figure 11 average frame rates from 9fps to 16fps were achieved depending on the used opacity transfer function.
+We measured the average frame rates for the datasets shown in the result images with a sample distance of 0.5 and a viewport size of $800 \times 600$ .
+The average frame rate for the dataset (of size $256 \times 256 \times 166$ )